teamSolutionAnalysts/sa-plug-avplayer/README.md

 ## Features

-* Playing local videos and url streming is supported.
+* Supports playing local videos and url streming.
 * Url with extension and embed video url supported (No control for embedded video).
 * Supports only Youtube embed URLs.
 * Supports fullscreen.